In financial terms, security is a type of asset that has monetary value and which investors can trade on the secondary market.

-Mortgage-Backed security (MBS) is a financial instrument which is backed by a mortgage.
-So to speak, in this case the underlying asset is a mortgage.
+Mortgage-Backed security (MBS) is a financial instrument that is backed by a mortgage.
+So to speak, in this case, the underlying asset is a mortgage.
 This is an investment option that enables investors to benefit from the real estate market without taking out a bank loan or buying the property itself.
 These securities are also referred to as “pass-through certificates” and “mortgage pass-throughs”.

 The mechanism behind MBS is simple: when you buy security you actually lend the money to the borrower of the loan.
 Both institutional and individual investors avail of this investment opportunity.

 For example, many banks use this technique to make sure their customers are protected.

 Now you know some basic information about MBS.
 What is the intricate mechanism behind MBS?
 In order to get the idea, I will give you an example.

 Usually, when people want to buy a property they take out a loan called mortgage; the property is the collateral.
 This means that the bank might take the property should the borrower fail to make payments.